One of the earliest obtainable maps of the District of Columbia to appear in a commercial atlas.

-The map includes a detailed plan of Washington DC, Georgetown, Alexandria, and a number of roads and rivers in the District.
-Muds Tavern is shown just outside the District on the Frederickstown Turnpike.
+Includes a detailed plan of Washington DC, Georgetown and Alexandria and a number of roads and rivers in the District.
+Muds Tavern is shown just outside the District on the Fredericktown Turnpike.
+Carey & Lea's Atlas is highly prized not only for its cartographic information but the marvelous information about each of the states and territories included.
+The atlas was issued in 6 editions in English, French & German between 1822 and 1827.